 Perhaps best of all, video elevates the opportunity for engagement merely by being a video.
 That doesn’t mean that a bad video will produce great results.
 It means that video by its nature pulls back the curtain so-to-speak.
 It gives a more personal view of who you are, what your company represents, and highlights the people behind your brand.
 It brings life to your products.
 It helps demonstrate the problem that your product or service solves.
 All of which is interesting and engaging.

 Video is here to stay because of these things and more.
-Companies that embrace video and all that it has to offer will be glad that they did because driving engagement drives revenue.
+Companies that embrace video marketing strategy and all that it has to offer will be glad that they did because driving engagement drives revenue.